Education: Medieval era

 Bologna University in Italy, established in 1088 CE, is the world's oldest university in continuous operation.

-Many facets of education during the medieval period were profoundly influenced by religious traditions.
-In Europe, the Catholic Church wielded considerable authority over formal education.
-In the Arab world, the rapid spread of Islam led to various educational advancements during the Islamic Golden Age, integrating classical and religious knowledge and establishing madrasa schools.
-In Jewish communities, yeshivas emerged as institutions dedicated to the study of religious texts and Jewish law.
-In China, an expansive state educational and examination system, shaped by Confucian teachings, was instituted.
-As new complex societies emerged in regions like Africa, the Americas, Northern Europe, and Japan, some adopted existing educational practices, while others developed new traditions.
+Many aspects of education in the medieval period were shaped by religious traditions.
+In Europe, the Catholic Church wielded a significant influence over formal education.
+In the Arab world, the newly founded religion of Islam spread rapidly and led to various educational developments during the Islamic Golden Age, for example, by integrating classical and religious knowledge and by establishing madrasa schools.
+In Jewish communities, yeshivas were established as institutions dedicated to the study of religious texts and Jewish law.
+In China, an expansive state educational and exam system influenced by Confucian teachings was established.
+New complex societies began to evolve in other regions, such as Africa, the Americas, Northern Europe, and Japan.
+Some incorporated preexisting educational practices, while others developed new traditions.

-Additionally, this era witnessed the establishment of various institutes of higher education and research.
-Prominent among these were the University of Bologna (the world's oldest university in continuous operation), the University of Paris, and Oxford University in Europe.
-Other influential centers included the Al-Qarawiyyin University in Morocco, Al-Azhar University in Egypt, and the House of Wisdom in Iraq.
-Another significant development was the formation of craft guilds, associations of skilled master craftsman and merchants who regulated their trades and provided vocational education.
-Prospective members underwent various stages of training on their journey to mastery.
+Additionally, this period saw the establishment of various institutes of higher education and research.
+The first universities in Europe were the University of Bologna, the University of Paris, and Oxford University.
+Other influential centers of higher learning were the Al-Qarawiyyin University in Morocco, the Al-Azhar University in Egypt, and the House of Wisdom in Iraq.
+Another key development was the creation of guilds, which were associations of skilled craftsmen and merchants who controlled the practice of their trades.
+They were responsible for vocational education, and new members had to pass through different stages on their way to masterhood.